Nintex Workflow, Forms and Mobile 2010 and 2013 Course Outline

 The course concludes by showing you how to make your forms available to fill in outside of your SharePoint environment with the use of Nintex Live and Nintex Mobile

-This course is a demanding four days aimed at delegates that are already experienced users of SharePoint.
+This course is a demanding four days aimed at delegates that are already experienced users who have completed either SharePoint 2013 Power End User or SharePoint 2016 Power User.
 No prior knowledge of Nintex Workflow is needed but some previous experience of Nintex Workflow would be an advantage.
 It would also be an advantage if you have experience of creating workflows in Microsoft SharePoint Designer or Visual Studio.

 Course Outline Days 1-3